 Two more entities play a supporting role in the governance of GO FAIR:

 - The Stakeholder Forum consists of the coordinators of the Implementation Networks (IN).
 They propose the members of the Executive Board as their representatives and elect a Chair and a Vice Chair.
 These need to be approved by the Steering Committee.

 - The GO FAIR Steering Committee consists of two representatives sent by each of the member states.

 In what ways do the different bodies contribute to GO FAIR’s governance?

-- The Stakeholder Forum (in the future the Executive Board) will propose practical work programmes, detect ‘white spots’ (gaps to be filled) and will also enable cross-IN coordination and exchange of views, practices, technologies, standards etc.
+- The Stakeholder Forum will propose practical work programmes, detect ‘white spots’ (gaps to be filled) and will also enable cross-IN coordination and exchange of views, practices, technologies, standards etc.

-- National support offices will interact directly with members of INs active in the country and also with the GFISCO (regular meetings) to ensure coordination at the country level.
+- National support offices will interact directly with members of the Implementation Networks active in the country and also with the GFISCO (regular meetings) to ensure coordination at the country level.